dbt-labs/actions/README.md

 ## Debugging

-You can enable debug logging for GHA be setting secret values for your repository.
+You can enable debug logging for GHA by setting secret values for your repository.
 See [docs](https://docs.github.com/en/github-ae@latest/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) for more info.

 - Set `ACTIONS_RUNNER_DEBUG` to `true` to enable runner diagnostic logging.
 - Set `ACTIONS_STEP_DEBUG` to `true` to enable run step debug logging.